 As in so much of teaching, the battle is won or lost in the planning.
 This is especially the case if we want to include magic amongst our tools for teaching grammar inductively.
 It doesn’t have to be complicated, but the whole thing can easily fall pretty flat if it’s not thought through properly, and it can feel like a lot of work for nothing if you run something like this with a class and then the language doesn’t quite ‘take’.
 I’ve had both experiences at various times and in this post, I’m going to share the teaching sequence I’ve now used for a few years based on quite a lot of trial and even more error!
 The sequence works well whether you are doing a one-off lesson or a whole morning or day off-timetable as a language intensive event.
-Next week I’ll go through the logistics for running this with more than one class at a time, and of course there’s that second trick to tell you about.
+Next week I’ll go through the logistics for running this with more than one class at a time.

 - Pre-teach key vocabulary used in the trick.
 If you’re doing a card trick, this will mean the suits, Aces and court cards, how to put them together (e.g., the 7 of diamonds), and depending on the trick, you might need ‘face up / face down’.
 Terms like ‘shuffle’, ‘cut’, ‘look at’, etc., can be taught as you go along.
 For other tricks, it may just be the props you’re going to use that you need to pre-teach: a coin, a piece of paper, etc. In all likelihood, it will be vocabulary the class will already be familiar with, but they need to be able to produce it themselves for the presentation to work effectively.
 Pre-teaching the suits or court cards can be very straightforward.
 You know the old Find the Lady scam you sometimes see on street corners?
 One Queen and two other cards are turned face down on the table and mixed up and the spectators have to identify which one is the Queen.
 Here, there is no need to do the Find the Lady trick for real (although you can if you know how), but just as a guessing game in pairs and instead of asking which one is the Queen (which would produce the response, ‘the one on the left/right/in the middle’, you need, ‘What’s the card on the left/right/in the middle?’ to get them to produce the vocabulary (suits/court cards) you want them to repeat.
 Simple games to guess the suit of a face-down card can be played in pairs briefly to drive this home.
 One pack of cards would be enough for six pairs of pupils if you give them about 8 cards each (and you have a class of 30).